There are many appliances that are a must-have in RVs, and an air conditioner is just one among all the other devices that you should have in an RV.

 - Increase BTUs by 10% if the room is very sunny.

-- If you’ll be placing the AC in the kitchen area, add 4,000 BTUs.
+- If you place the AC in the kitchen area, add 4,000 BTUs.

-Needless to say, you need to provide the AC unit with the necessary number of watts and amperes.
-Thus, before making a final choice, make sure that your RV’s electrical system satisfies the desired AC’s power needs.
+You must provide the AC unit with the necessary watts and amperes.
+Thus, before making a final choice, ensure your RV’s electrical system satisfies the desired AC’s power needs.

-In particular, pay attention to the starting & running wattage, plus the number of amperes that the AC unit requires.
-Plus, if you think that you will add a heater to your AC in the future, make sure to consider its power needs as well.
+In particular, pay attention to the starting and running wattage and the number of amperes required by the AC unit.
+If you think you will add a heater to your AC in the future, consider its power needs as well.

 It’s also important to consider whether the desired AC unit requires ducted or non-ducted installation.